Goodka7/Threat-Hunting/THWriteup.md

 | where DeviceName == "nathan-iel-vm"
 | where ProcessCommandLine contains "who"
 ```
-**I used this query because of the hint: Who, it turned out to have all the information I needed.**
+-I used this query because of the hint: Who, it turned out to have all the information I needed.

 ### 🚩 Flag 2 – Local Account Assessment